Skip to Main Content

 Knightsbridge's Italian Tradition, Held to Account

-If you visit one Italian restaurant in London that has genuinely earned its place in the city's dining memory, Signor Sassi at 14 Knightsbridge Green is the one to consider first.
+Signor Sassi is a classic Italian restaurant at 14 Knightsbridge Green in London, with a 4.1 Google rating and an average spend of about $80 per person.
 The postcode alone signals the stakes: SW1X is surrounded by hotel dining rooms drawing on serious investment and Michelin-tracked ambition, from Dinner by Heston Blumenthal a short walk away to the broader constellation of high-end rooms that make this corridor one of London's most competitive.
-Against that backdrop, a traditional Italian house that has maintained its standing through decades of neighbourhood change is making a statement about durability over novelty.
+Against that backdrop, a traditional Italian house with a longstanding Knightsbridge presence is making a statement about durability over novelty.

 London's Italian dining scene has fragmented considerably over the past fifteen years.
 The market now splits between modern Italian concepts chasing fine-dining credentials, casual neighbourhood trattorias built on accessibly priced pasta, and a small cohort of classical Italian rooms that trade on consistency, familiarity, and the kind of room confidence that only comes with time.
 Signor Sassi belongs to that third tier.
 This is not a restaurant repositioning itself around a trending regional cuisine or a new-wave tasting menu format.
 The cooking here is rooted in the kind of Italian tradition that predates both of those trends.